microsoft/CCF/doc/developers/js_app_ts_npm.rst

 TypeScript Application using Node.js and npm
 ============================================

-CCF's native JavaScript application format is an :ref:`app bundle <js-app-bundle>`.
+CCF's native JavaScript application format is an :ref:`app bundle <developers/js_app:App Bundle>`.
 However, this does not prevent us from using standard app development tools.
 In the following we show how to build a CCF JavaScript app using TypeScript, Node.js, and npm.